u-boot/u-boot/doc/develop/codingstyle.rst

     * The exception here is Python which requires 4 spaces instead.

-  * All source files need to be in "Unix" and not "DOS" or "Windows" formatted, with respect to line ends.
+  * All source files need to be in "Unix" and not "DOS" or "Windows" format, with respect to line ends.

   * Do not add more than 2 consecutive empty lines to source files